explodinglabs/superstack.docs/docs/bluegreen.md

+> ![NOTE]
+> This page is a work in progress, I'm working on it - Beau

-Blue/Green deployment runs two stacks side-by-side: one live, one idle.
-You deploy to the idle stack, test it, and when ready, swap roles — giving near-zero downtime and easy rollback.
+_Blue/Green deployment_ runs two stacks side-by-side: one live, one idle.
+You deploy to the idle stack, test it, and when ready, swap roles.
+It gives near-zero downtime and easy rollback.

 ![Blue/Green](assets/bluegreen.png)